JaredBaileyDuke/creative-tool-use/final_deployment/README.md

 Due to task complexity, the larger task of moving and cutting was split into subtasks.
 Each subtask involved its own data collection and training.

-### Push Only Subtask — **Worked Well**
+### Push Only Subtask
 Simple linear pushing with the scissor blades was reliable and consistent.
-Since cheese puffs roll easily, some difficulty was seen when this occurred.
-However, the ACT policy was often able to overcome this difficulty.
+Since cheese puffs roll easily, some difficulty was seen when rolling occurred.
+However, the ACT policy was often able to overcome this difficulty because the push subtask was trained on multiple cheese puff orientations.

-### Cutting Subtask — **Worked Well**
+### Cutting Subtask
 The robot successfully cut the cheese puff using the scissor blades once the item was positioned within an pre-determined space on the cutting board.
-Sometimes the robot arm was overeager and would cut the cheese puff multiple times since the cheese puff didn't move much after the cuts.
+Sometimes the robot arm was overeager and would cut the cheese puff multiple times since the cheese puff didn't move much after the initial cut.

 ---